awolbox/shh/shh.1.md

 *shh* is a small utility script used to help setup, and control working environments for shell programs.
 A *bash* shell program to be more specific.
 *shh* is capable of handling very large programs, and while sometimes it might just be best to switch to a more \"capable\" language when a program gets very large, *bash* seems to be a language capable of very large operations.
-If you need to write very large programs in bash, this program might help.\
+If you need to write very large programs, in *bash*, this program might help.\

 The logic of *shh* is simple:\